eisukeesaki/ft_todolist/README.md

   - to use it as a knowledge base
   - to quickly remember the status of the project

-I use mind maps to express/represent my understanding of things.
+I use mind maps to express, represent and store my understanding of things.
 The mind map below describes my style of mind mapping.

 ```text